goschtl/zope/zc.virtualstorage/trunk/src/zc/virtualstorage/README.txt

     ...  [one.bucket[ZODB.utils.z64]._p_oid])
     True

-The ``bucket`` mapping may also be useful for jobs like generations scripts.
+The ``bucket`` mapping may also be useful for jobs like generation scripts.
 While frozen storages will not allow changes to objects in the virtual connections, the collaborators will allow the commit, so you can use the bucket to iterate over all local objects in a frozen storage and do database